codepath/android_guides/Starting-Background-Services.md

 The next step is to be able to communicate data from the `IntentService` back to the Application.
 This allows the application to act based on the results of the `IntentService`.
 This is done using one of two approaches:

  * [ResultReceiver](http://developer.android.com/reference/android/os/ResultReceiver.html) - Generic callback interface for sending results between service and activity.
 If your service **only needs to connect with its parent application** in a single place, use this approach.
  * [BroadcastReceiver](http://developer.android.com/reference/android/content/BroadcastReceiver.html) - Used to create a generic broadcast event which can then be picked up by any application.
-If your service **needs to communicate with multiple components** that will to listen for communication, use this approach.
+If your service **needs to communicate with multiple components** that want to listen for communication, use this approach.

 ### Communicating with a ResultReceiver